jdougan/banzhaf-byte/README.md

 	- Possibly a `--inskip=NUMLINES`
 - Look for some way to do D I/O without the GC or exceptions.
 - The Pascal source file has many, many OCR errors.
+	- Find an Apple Pascal compatible compiler and make it work.
-- Put the data in the global sapce instead of the thread local space and benchmark?
+- Put the data in the global space instead of the thread local space and benchmark?
+- Float output formatting needs to be more fully specified, or there is a decent chance the tests will incorrectly fail.
+- Need doc on updating test cases if they fail due to reformatting.

 - DONE Currently depends on a private library for a lame sort algo.
 Should remove dependency.
 	- ceres.sorting needs reworking anyways
 	- Went back to the weird sort from the original.
 Not efficient, but at most only a few thousand Parties in any real worls scanario.
+- DONE Calculations on Italian votes don't match sample data in original article.
+	- Checked against textbook examples, and program is correct.
+  	- To be fair, I'm not sure they were supposed to.
+It might have been monte carlo processed.
+  	- It also doesn't match other sources.
+  	- Try different values for mwc: 333,334,??? and see if it matches other outputs better?
+  	- Go over processing code again, maybe I missed something.

 Compiler Version
 -----------------